microsoft/vscode-docs/docs/getstarted/settings.md

 ### Settings groups

 Default settings are represented in groups so that you can navigate them easily.
-It has **Most Commonly Used** group on the top to see the most common customizations done by VS Code users.
+It has a **Most Commonly Used** group at the top which shows popular customizations.

 ![Settings Groups](images/settings/settings-groups.png)

-Here is the [copy of default settings](/docs/getstarted/settings.md#copy-of-default-settings) that comes with VS Code.
+Below is a [copy of the default settings](/docs/getstarted/settings.md#copy-of-default-settings) that come with VS Code.

 ## Language specific editor settings